anonymous12434/Interruption_Attack_on_CFA/README.md

 After interruping the operation being attested, the malicious ISR changes its own return address causing a jump inside Node 2 at line 103.

 It also configures a second malicious ISR (interrupt 2) to be triggered after 39x10<sup>-8</sup> seconds.
-This is the exact time needed by the processor to execute line 103 in Node 2 and nothing more code.
+This is the exact time needed by the processor to execute line 103 in Node 2 and nothing more.
 Once triggered (after 39x10<sup>-8</sup> seconds), malicious ISR 2 changes its own return address to the original returning address of malicious ISR 1.

 https://github.com/anonymous12434/Interruption_Attack_on_CFA/blob/a10a431a755b723bea98ce1e2123192fad634411/Sample/NonSecure/Core/Src/attack.c#L29-L56